dimitri/pgloader/pgloader.1.md

   - *WITH*

-    When loading from a `CSV` file, the following options are supported:
+    When loading from a `FIXED` file, the following options are supported:

 	  - *truncate*

 		When this option is listed, pgloader issues a `TRUNCATE` command against the PostgreSQL target table before reading the data file.

+	  - *disable triggers*

+		When this option is listed, pgloader issues an `ALTER TABLE ...
+		DISABLE TRIGGER ALL` command against the PostgreSQL target table before copying the data, then the command `ALTER TABLE ...
+ENABLE TRIGGER ALL` once the `COPY` is done.

+        This option allows loading data into a pre-existing table ignoring the *foreign key constraints* and user defined triggers and may result in invalid *foreign key constraints* once the data is loaded.
+        Use with care.

 	  - *skip header*